 From Multnomah County Animal Services

-Thank you for your interest in adopting a new feline family member!
-As a partner with Multnomah County Animal Shelter, we abide by their regulations and use their adoption application.
-In order to assist you with your adoption decision, please consider the following information.
+As a partner with Multnomah County Animal Services, we abide by their regulations and use their adoption application.
+As you consider your adoption decision, please consider the following information.

 All adoptions come with the following:

-All of the cats have been examined by the Multnomah County Animal Shelter veterinarians, and MCAS will provide treatment for upper respiratory infections and other common diseases up to 14 days after adoption.
+All cats have been examined by the Multnomah County Animal Services veterinarians, and MCAS will provide treatment for upper respiratory infections and other common diseases up to 14 days after adoption.

 Caring for Cats

 Nutrition is one of the most important expenses of feline guardianship; a proper diet can eliminate or delay veterinary expense for a number of medical conditions.
-None of our cat food contains corn, soy, or wheat.
-The majority of our food is grain-free.
+None of our cat foods contain corn, soy, or wheat.
+The majority of our foods are grain-free.
 Our focus lies in offering foods manufactured in small, speciality pet food facilities.
-Along with dry kibble, cans, and dehydrated food, we also stock a great selection of raw food.
-See the cat food page for a list of brands we carry.
+Along with dry kibble, cans, and dehydrated food, we also stock a wide selection of raw food.
+Visit our cat food page for a list of the brands we carry.